-Although many private insurance plans have already started providing some of the preventive services as of January 1, 2011, the requirement that all new plans cover the additional Women's Preventive Services - including contraception - has not yet taken effect.
-The official start date is August 1, 2012, but since most plan changes take effect at the beginning of a new plan year, the requirements will be in effect for most plans on January 1, 2013.
-School health plans, which often begin their health plan years around the beginning of the school year, will see the benefits of the August 1st start date.
+The requirement that all new plans cover the additional Women's Preventive Services - including contraception - takes effect in the first plan year on or after August 1, 2012.
+Because most plan years start with the calendar year, the requirements have been in effect for most plans since January 1, 2013.
+School health plans, which often begin their health plan years around the beginning of the school year, saw the benefits very soon after the August 1st start date.